mikkojarvenpaa/reddit-strategy/README.md

 - **Subreddit Analysis**: Search and analyze subreddits to understand engagement patterns and common topics
 - **Post Discovery**: Browse top-performing posts to understand what resonates with communities
-- **AI-Powered Idea Generation**: Use Claude AI to generate post and comment ideas tailored to specific subreddits
+- **AI-Powered Idea Generation**: Use OpenAI to generate post and comment ideas tailored to specific subreddits
 - **Tone Customization**: Generate ideas with different tones (professional, casual, humorous, informative, controversial)
 - **Easy Copy**: One-click copy functionality for generated content ideas